 "God, determining to show more abundantly to the heirs of promise the immutability of His counsel ..."
 Hebrews 6'17.

-Be wary of any individual, or group, who claim to know the whole counsel of God exclusively.
+(Note that God's counsel is "to the heirs of promise".
+That is, the Body of Christ.
+Be wary of any individual who claims to know the whole counsel of God exclusively.
 Be suspicious if someone offers to seek God's will on your behalf.
-Don't accept!
+Don't accept!)

-Nevertheless, they can be useful at times for giving an every day English rendering.
+But paraphrases can be useful at times especially for providing an every day English rendering.

 The New King James translation (published by Thomas Nelson) provides all the scriptures for these Kingdom Inheritance Today studies.
 It is preferred mainly because the New Testament is "based on the traditional text of the Greek-speaking churches" and translated in the straightforward method called "essentially literal".